amandams-dev/amandams-dev/README.md

 ### Hi, I'm Amanda!

-Software developer in progress with a focus on Java and Python, interested in software development and the data field.
-I have knowledge of programming logic, databases (SQL), and Git, and I am constantly improving my skills through practical projects.
-My goal is to grow professionally in the tech field, contributing to efficient and high-quality solutions.
+Aspiring software developer with a focus on Java and Python, with knowledge of SQL, Git, and programming fundamentals.
+Currently learning Spring Boot and developing practical projects, including RESTful APIs, to strengthen my skills.
+Familiar with object-oriented programming, databases, and agile methodologies.
+Interested in backend development and motivated to build efficient, scalable, and well-structured solutions while continuously evolving in the tech field.

 ### Contacts: